 This tough, durable material, however, needs some upkeep and care.
 Top quality leather comes at a premium and should be considered as a luxury that needs caring for.
 Whether you have invested in leather shoes or boots, handbag, jacket or a belt they should all be given regular care to keep them in tip top condition.
 If you have a horse, then keeping their tack in top condition is vital for your equestrian investment in shape!
 If you look after your leather and it will look after you!

-Here are our top five tips in keeping your leather items looking their best:
+Here are our top five tips for keeping your leather items looking their best:

 1 Don’t Let Dirt Ruin Your Leather Investment

 Quality leather is not cheap and should be classed as an investment whether that it is a handbag, a pair of boots or even a top crafted saddle for your horse.
 So take a look closely and if it is starting to look a little grubby, then give it a wipe over with just a damp cloth.
 Ideally this should be done weekly but if that all seems too much, wipe it over every month without fail.

 Sometimes when our winter weather is giving us a hard time, it can give our leather items some stress too if they get too wet.
 Dry out leather slowly and keep it away from direct heat.
 Speedy drying changes the chemical structure of leather and this is when you end up with the leather stiff and cracked.
 Dry items at room temperature and be patient in letting them dry over a few days.

 Leather also suffers when it is too dry.
 It has to be treated like we treat our skin.
 So if your leather is looking a bit parched then rub some moisture into it.
 Home remedies can be useful but if you have invested into a quality item of leather it pays to use a leather dressing or cream recommended by the maker or manufacturer.
 There are many products on the market that are used particularly for leather so it pays to use one for all your leather items without the worry of damaging them.

 4 Let Your Leather Breathe